newking9088/marketing_campaign_customer_segmentation_classification/README.md

 ### Outlier Handling

 Outliers in numerical variables were handled using the Winsorization method, capping between the 5th and 95th percentiles.
-These thresholds were determined using the non-parametric Wilcoxon Rank Sum Test to ensure the distribution of variables remained consistent before and after transformation as shown in Figure 2.
+These thresholds were determined using the non-parametric Wilcoxon Rank Sum Test to ensure the distribution of variables remained consistent before and after transformation as shown in figure below.

 <figure id="attachment_duration" style="width: 768px;text-align: center">
   <a href="https://github.com/newking9088/marketing_campaign_customer_segmentation_classification/blob/main/figures/duration.png">